jagan-238/tic-tac/README.md

 # Tic Tac Toe Game (Player vs Computer)

 ## Description
 This is a web-based Tic Tac Toe game where a player competes against the computer.
 The game features a full user interface with **signup and login pages**, a **rules page**, and a **game board page**.
-It has a responsive design, interactive gameplay, and a beautiful sunrise-inspired background with floating spark bits.
+It has a responsive design, interactive gameplay.

 Players can track **scores** for wins, losses, and draws.
 The game starts after user authentication and provides clear game rules, tips, and objectives.